The multi-dimensional halo assembly bias can be preserved when enhancing halo properties with HALOSCOPE: Effect of halo properties on galaxy clustering

 \section{Effect of halo properties on galaxy clustering}

-In this section, we show the effect that improving halo properties with \hs has on the clustering of central galaxies.
-We choose to focus solely on central galaxies to reduce the number of free parameters in the halo occupation distribution (HOD) model used to populate with galaxies the {\sc unit} simulation.
-This choice allow us to get a cleaner view of the effect of \hs in the galaxy clustering at large scales.
+In this section we show the effect that improving halo properties with \hs has on the clustering of central galaxies.
+We chose to focus solely on central galaxies to reduce the number of free parameters in the HOD model used to populate with galaxies the {\sc unit} simulation (described in Sect. \ref{sec:hod}).
+This choice allows us to get a cleaner view of the effect that \hs has on the galaxy clustering at large scales (described in Sect. \ref{sec:subhod}).
 We defer to future works a detail study of satellite galaxies.